sileod/xpflow/README.md

 ```

+### Command line arguments

+xpflows automatically manages command line arguments if you want to use your code in a script instead of interactive mode.
+Just pass arguments, and if they are in a Xp class, they will be overriden with a type matching the original value.

 #### Distributing computations across processes
 You can easily distribute the computations across processes by passing argparse arguments to your main script.
 The argument yielded by `xpflow` are *deterministically* hashable into integers (standard dict/edict are not hashable).